agilestep/the_skin_app/README.md

 Monitoring also promotes overall skin health, sun protection, and self-care.
 Prioritizing skin monitoring empowers us to take control of our well-being and enjoy a healthy complexion.

-The goal of this project is to make a step towards the healthier future for all of us!.
+This project is a step towards the healthier future for all of us!.

 Cheers!